magao-x/handbook/compute/computer_setup/computer_setup.rst

 8. Disconnect all monitors from the NVIDIA card

-9. Connect a monitor to the VGA port from the motherboard’s onboard graphics
+9. Connect a monitor to the VGA port from the motherboard's onboard graphics

 10. Reboot to a text-mode prompt